hknutzen/Netspoc/technical.markdown

 requirements and checks tat they have an effect on ACL generation.
 Proper pathrestrictions are then stored in a global array.

+*Possible addition: When does a pathrestriction affect ACLs?*

 ### Check usage of virtual interfaces

 To assure that a connection between two networks will be guaranteed,